saurabh-deochake/setup-guides/kubernetes-on-centos7.md

   node2     Ready      2m        v1.6.5
   node3     Ready      52s       v1.6.5
   ```

-  Your Kubernetes cluster is good to go!
-Next step, we will deploy pods in our cluster.
+   Your cluster is set up now and is good to go!

-  * Deploy PODs